Zajjaj-Khan/Guess_the_Number_ReactNative/README.md

 # Guess a Number

-A short Gmae to enhance my React Native skills, and to improve the userInterfance ,Learn alot more new Techeniques and Technologies.
+A short Gmae to enhance my React Native skills, and improve the user interface, Learn many more new techniques and Technologies.